This week we have a few wonderful resources for learning more about dragonflies and damselflies.

 One of the first things you notice when you see dragonflies or damselflies is their strong ability to fly.
 They have four wings, and can move the fore and hind wings independently.
 Their wing movement may not be easy to see until you capture them on film.

-In this BBC video clip from Life in the Undergrowth, you can see a dragonfly's amazing flight slowed down.
+In this video clip, you can see a dragonfly's amazing flight slowed down.

 Often dragonflies are searching for food when they are flying.
 They catch other flying insects, such as mosquitoes, while on the wing.
 In this video you can see dragonflies catching flying termites (although the video title identifies the prey as ants).